British-Columbia/Legislative-Assembly/3rd Parliament/2nd Session/Bills/Amended/No. 4 — Criminal Rehabilitation and Alternative Sentencing Act.md

 #### Alternative sentencing

-3. A judge may utilize alternative sentencing in lieu of incarceration or similiar sentencing when they determine it appropriate to do so.
+3. A judge may utilize <del>alternate</del><ins>alternative</ins> sentencing in lieu of incarceration or similiar sentencing when they determine it appropriate to do so.

 #### Commencement